nafarinha/cc_w13_d02_hw_file_manager/README.md

 ### MVP

-- Create a system to track files and folders:
+- Create a system to track files and folders: :ballot_box_with_check:
   - A `File` should have:
     - a name
     - extension (e.g. txt, rb, java, ppt)